mrfito/WildTech-Visioneers/README.md

 # WildTech-Visioneers
-This is the GitHub repo for the solution created by team WildTech-Visioneerss for the 2023 O'Reilly Architectural Kata.
-It contains a proposed architecture for Wildlife.ai.
+This is the GitHub repository for a solution created by team WildTech-Visioneers team during the 2023 O'Reilly Architectural Kata.
+It contains a proposed architecture for Wildlife.ai project for open-source wildlife camera that will enable more efficient species conservation efforts worldwide.

 Team contact: NEED GROUP ADDRESS